kungfuapply/.github/profile/README.md

-Kung Fu Apply: We made the Canadian application process easy with the latest AI technology.
+KungFu Apply: We made the Canadian application process easy with the latest AI technology.